AlexLibs/ScriptsLoader/README.md

     });

 ## Features
-1. Loads the scripts according the dependencies so the chidren will be loaded only after the father was loaded.
+1. Loads the scripts according the dependencies so the chidren will be loaded only after the parent was loaded.
 2. Doesn't load scripts with the same path.
-In this case it will load directly its children.
+In this case it skips a script was loaded and proceeds to its children.
 3. A callback can be provided to be called when all the scripts are loaded.
-4. The callback will recieve a hash with the src's as its keys (and true as a value).
+4. The callback recieves a hash with the src's as its keys (and true as a value).